bpavel-test/nodejs_test/README.md

 npm start
 ```

-If server was successfuly start you'll next message:
+If server was successfuly started you'll next message:

 ```
 Server is running on 3000